 – Peter Berger (1963: 21), “Invitation to Sociology” [my emphasis]

-This quote is often confused with “Seeing the general in the particular,” and “seeing the strange in the familiar.”
-The latter are phrases coined by John Macionis and Ken Plummer in “Sociology: A Global Introduction,” (2012 [1997]: 4-5, 5th ed.).
+This quote is often confused with the twin phrases, “Seeing the general in the particular,” and “seeing the strange in the familiar.”
+The latter are coined by John Macionis and Ken Plummer in “Sociology: A Global Introduction” (2012 [1997]: 4-5, 5th ed.).

 “The sociology of knowledge, more clearly than any other branch of sociology, makes clear what is meant by saying that the sociologist is the guy who keeps asking ‘Says who?’
 It rejects the pretence that thought occurs in isolation from the social context within which particular men think about particular things.
 Even in the case of very abstract ideas that seemingly have little social connection, the sociology of knowledge attempts to draw the line from the thought to the thinker to his social world.
 This can be seen most easily in those instances when thought serves to legitimate a particular social situation, that is, when it explains, justifies and sanctifies it.”

-Berger also talks about making the familiar strange.
+Berger also talks about questioning our senses and perception.
 For example:

 “It can be said that the first wisdom of sociology is this—things are not what they seem.
 This too is a deceptively simple statement.
 It ceases to be simple after a while.
 Social reality turns out to have many layers of meaning.
 The discovery of each new layer changes the perception of the whole.”